timur-makarov/gcp-infra/README.md

 **What it will consist of?**

-- Google Clound Provier
+- Google Cloud Provider
 - Kubernetes with Helm
-- 3 types of microservices in 3 diffirent languages
+- 3 types of microservices in 3 different languages
 - PostgreSQL with 3 shards and a replica
-- Prometheous and Grafana
+- Prometheus and Grafana
 - CI/CD pipelines for everything
 - Simple backup system